Skip to content

 What Is Demand Generation?
 The HR Technology Marketer's Complete Guide

-Mid-market HR technology companies use demand generation to align buying committees across Finance, IT, and CHRO stakeholders.
+Buying committees are brutal.
+Mid-market HR technology companies know this better than anyone, because Finance, IT, and CHRO stakeholders each carry veto power and rarely agree without sustained, coordinated effort to bring them along.
 The Starr Conspiracy's Ten Demand States methodology reduces sales cycles from 9 months to 6 months and increases pipeline conversion by 40% through stakeholder-specific content that addresses each decision-maker's veto points.

 This use case represents a composite of multiple HR technology clients.
 Metrics reflect typical ranges from actual client data.